Salvoxia/prime-minmatar/README.md

 ##Installation
-Upload the prime-g folder to your killboard/themes folder.
+Upload the prime-m folder to your killboard/themes folder.
 Select the theme in ACP -> Global Options.

 ##Changelog after initial release